joshbeckman/andjosh.github.io/_posts/2013-10-26-how-to-access-my-personal-api.md

 > An API into your person could be quick and useful.

-Nothing sensitive need be contained, just something that could list out your social accounts (all of them), tell me where you're currently located, what you can do, et.
-It would be cool to expose some dynamic data like calculated real-time age, latest blog/social media post, or other public data.
+Nothing sensitive need be contained, just something that could list out your social accounts (all of them), tell me where you're currently located, what you can do, etc. It would be cool to expose some dynamic data like calculated real-time age, latest blog/social media post, or other public data.

 > So, I made one.

 You can access my personal API at [api.andjosh.com](http://api.andjosh.com).
 It's got everything listed above, plus a little extra about my usual languages and frameworks.
-It supports JSONP with an optinal `callback` parameter.
+It supports JSONP with an optional `callback` parameter.

-No keys required, possible uses for an API like this (especially if others inplement something similar) include:
+No keys required, possible uses for an API like this (especially if others implement something similar) include:

 - Dynamically calculated ages for operatros of a "personal API"
 - Statistics on laguange or framework usage